This article contains affiliate links that I receive compensation for at no cost to you. Thank you for supporting my site!

 According to Kamakura Historian Shimizu Ginzo, the hidden village that was adjacent to the shrine was the dwelling of a band of people that were the antecedents to the Ninja.
 The remoteness and easy defensibility provided the necessary seclusion to conduct their activities which included elimination of enemies of the Kamakura Shogunate

-While going this route meant I would walk through more suburban neighborhoods rather than in the hills, I was glad that I got to see one of the more unique shrines in Japan.
+While going this route meant I would walk through more suburban neighborhoods rather than in the hills, I was glad that I got to see one of the more unique shrines in Japan on my day trip to Kamakura.
 I didn’t see any ninjas, but that’s kind of their whole point.

-I continued southward down the rest of the hill, through the suburbs, and eventually reached Kōtoku-in Temple, home of Daibutsu, which translates to giant Buddha.
+I continued southward down the rest of the hill, through the suburbs of Kamakura, and eventually reached Kōtoku-in Temple, home of Daibutsu, which translates to giant Buddha.
 The name is indeed appropriate.

 That’s one giant Buddha, for sure.
 Including the platform, the Great Buddha of Kamakura is 13.35 meters high.
 The statue weighs 125 tons.
 Historians are not sure when it was exactly built or how much of it is still the original statue, but it is judged to have been made somewhere around 1252.
 To some degree or another it has survived storms, earthquakes, and even a tsunami that destroyed Kamakura in 1498.